-This online training course focuses on the Lead Safety Standard for the Construction Industry as described in OSHA 29 CFR § 1926.62 and is intended to provide a general awareness of lead, the risks, and the regulations.
+This online safety training course provides information on Lead Safety Standard for the Construction Industry to participants as described in OSHA 29 CFR § 1926.62 standards and intends to create general awareness on lead exposure, risk factors and federal regulations.

-This course is designed to assist employers and employees in understanding the standards set forth in 29 CFR § 1926.62 relating to working safely around lead in the construction industry.
+This online safety course is developed to make workers and employers understand safety standards as per 29 CFR § 1926.62 which relates to protecting workers from lead exposure in the construction industry.

 Who Must Take this Course?